UPDATED SEPTEMBER 2025

 78-years old | Sulphur Springs, Texasicon

-Betty Wood, 78-years old, was brutally mauled to death by her pet rottweiler.
-Sulphur Springs Police Chief Jay Sanders said dispatchers received a call about 7 pm about a possible deceased person at a home on North Davis Street.
-The daughter of the victim, who lives next-door, went to check on her mother and discovered her dead on the floor of her home.
+Betty Wood, 78-years old, was killed by her pet rottweiler.
+According to Sulphur Springs Police Chief Jay Sanders, dispatchers received a call around 7:00 pm about a possible deceased person at a residence in the 1400 block of North Davis Street.
+Officers learned the victim was 78-year old Betty Wood.
+Sanders said the victim's daughter trapped the rottweiler in the back room until authorities arrived.
 Wood lived alone in her home.
-Sanders said the daughter trapped the animal in the back room until first responders arrived on scene.
-Sanders told KLTV, "I've been doing this 30 years and that scene was about as gruesome as I've ever seen."
-Police determined though an initial investigation that the pet rottweiler attacked and killed Wood.
-The medical examiner's office in Dallas confirmed their findings the next day.
-Wood had been killed by the dog.
-The victim had owned the rottweiler for about 5-years, according to police.
-The dog was surrendered by family members and euthanized the following day.
-Texas Rangers assisted in the death investigation. [source citations]
+Her daughter lives next-door.
+When she went to check on her mother, she found her mangled body.
+"It was really bad," Sanders said.
+"I've been doing this for 30 years and that scene was about as gruesome as I've ever seen."
+The department was able to determine through an investigation that she was killed by the dog.
+The Medical Examiner's Office in Dallas confirmed these findings the next day.
+The victim had owned the rottweiler for about five years, investigators said.
+The canine was surrendered by family members to authorities.
+Officials euthanized the dog the next day.
+The Texas Rangers assisted in the death investigation. [source citations]

 Date of death: March 12, 2015 Chained: No